trelkins3/CS362-001-SP17/projects/elkinsd/assignment-1/README.md

-This is my assignment-1 Submission! - Donald "Trey" Elkins
+This is my assignment-1 Folder! - Donald "Trey" Elkins